 - Encourage them to do regular exercise, eat healthy food and drink less alcohol, to help speed up their recovery.
 Do this with them, if you can.

 - Support them in taking their medication.
-Many people will start to feel better in two to four weeks, but it can take eight weeks for antidepressants to reach full effectiveness.
+Many people will start to feel better in 2 to 4 weeks, but it can take 8 weeks for antidepressants to reach full effectiveness.
 Some people want to stop taking medication when they feel better, but they should talk to their doctor or nurse first.

 Worried about suicide?